hdkef/thelight_front/README.md

 2. Server side rendering
 because this is a blogging medium, this web app needs to be exposed to search engine.
 But, server side rendering for angular is using node.js and not golang, i'll find a way to make it possible to work with golang.
 Maybe, i make two separated entities, nodejs for handling the static things (like serving images, html, css, js) and golang for handling data processing.

+3. Hashmap data structure
+use hashmap instead of array for frontend article cache so that when user want to view specific article it can be done with O(1) complexity